awslabs/ar-go-tools/doc/00_intro.md

 - the `maypanic` tool inspects the input packages to find goroutines with unrecovered panics (see [May Panic Analysis](07_maypanic.md#may-panic-analysis)).
 - the `packagescan` tool scans the input packages to find usages of specific packages in the code, such as usages of the `unsafe` package (see [Package Scanner](08_packagescan.md#package-scanner)).
 - the `reachability` tool inspects the code to find which functions are reachable, and which are not (see [Reachability Tool](09_reachability.md#reachability-tool)).
+- the `syntactic` tool can be used for various syntactic analyses, for example checking that some type of struct is always initialized with specific values (see [Syntactic Tool](12_syntactic.md#syntactic-tool)),
 - the `render` tool can be used to render various representations of the code, such as its [Static Single Assignment](https://en.wikipedia.org/wiki/Static_single-assignment_form) (SSA) form or its callgraph (see [Render Tool](10_render.md#render-tool)).
 - the `racerg` tool, an experimental tool for data race detection (See [RacerG](11_racerg.md#racerg-sound-and-scalable-static-data-race-detector-for-go)).